-I was looking for an experience where my guests could feel at home, in total privacy but with awesome food – bringing the comfort and sense of hospitality of my own home to someone’s everyday nest.
+We were looking for an experience where our guests could feel at home, in total privacy but with awesome food – bringing the comfort and sense of hospitality of my own home to someone’s everyday nest.
 Tricky, right?
-That was why I stepped into The Blind Tiger Society Supper Club.
+That was why we stepped into The Blind Tiger Society Supper Club.

 The food dance continued while we lost ourselves in our lively chat and the next gastro move made everybody murmured at once: a salmon teriyaki with sesame seeds and arugula nuts salad.